SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex3/README.md

 # Exercise 3 - Edit Instances

-In this chapter, we will discuss the Edit functionality across all the instance types.
-An existing instance can be modified after creation as per requirement through the Edit functionality.
+In this chapter, we will discuss the *Manage Configuration* functionality across all the instance types.
+An existing instance can be modified after creation as per requirement through the *Manage Configuration* functionality.
 Let's edit the DEMO_HANA_DB instance.

 1. Click on the '...' icon (under the Actions menu in the instances list) to see the operations that can be performed on the DEMO_HANA_DB database.
 Click on Manage Configuration.
     <kbd>